 - Would your end users report the ‘slow’ system response?

 - Would your frustrated employees look for a new job?

 - Would your valued customers put up with long wait times to answer their questions?

 - What could you do to prevent brand damage?

 Here at Login VSI, we understand the potential impact a WVD lousy system performance could have on your business.
-The WVD Test Kit adds value by giving you the ability to test and report on performance from the end-user's point of view, giving the ultimate performance metric.
+The WVD Starter Kit adds value by giving you the ability to test and report on performance from the end-user’s point of view, giving the ultimate performance metric.